ServerDate to JavaScript

 A little more explanation...
 This time business is a "can of worms".
 What this actually does is set a JavaScript variable, on the client's machine, to the actual time on the webserver.
 This variable is expressed as a local time.
 Confused?
 Maybe an example will help.
 Example: It is 07:21:00 on my server located in lets say Chicago (central time).
 A user in San Francisco (pacific time) brings up my website.
 When this routine is called, the variable servertimeOBJ will return the time in Chicago (+2 hours ahead of SF) ServertimeOBJ will be 07:21:00 with the appropriate date etc. as required.
 If I use servertimeOBJ to adjust my scripts, the SF user will see dates/times in Chicago.
 Lets say I have a clock on the site...When the SF user pulls up the site the clock will display 07:21:00 to him even though it is 05:21:00 at his location.
 He sees Chicago time.
 This script can be edited, modified, adjusted, whatever to suit your exact needs, hopefully it demonstrates some useful concepts.

-First of all you will need to be able to run CGI programs on your server as you can't query the date from it without this ability.
-In my case I used a small PHP program to get the date and pass it back to the page via a JavaScript variable.
+First of all you will need to be able to run PHP or other server side programs on your server as you can't query the date from it without this ability.
+In my case I used the small PHP program below to get the date and pass it back to the page via a JavaScript variable.
+You will need to set the default time zone for your server inside the script variable $myTimeZone.
+Version 2.0 of this script uses the newer PHP time zone identifiers.
+A complete list of time zones can be found here: http://www.php.net/manual/en/timezones.php

 Once you have servertime.php installed on your site, you will need to call it from your html page.
 The example included in the PHP code above is all you need to do.
 Of course you should replace "yoursite.com" with the URL of your website.
 Call this BEFORE you call any other JavaScripts that need the date/time variable.

-In the example below I have a complete html page which calls the servertime.php file in the head section and then runs a JavaScript which uses it print the time on the server.
+In the example below I have a complete html page which calls the servertime.php file in the head section and then runs a JavaScript which uses it to display the date+time on the server.
 You can take this basic code and incorporate it into your own scripts.

 USE AT YOUR OWN RISK!